joshgoebel/keyszer/README.md

 ### Fedora

     sudo dnf install python3-pip
-    sudo pip3 install xkeysnail
+    sudo pip3 install keyszer
-    # Add your user to input group if you don't want to run xkeysnail
+    # Add your user to input group if you don't want to run keyszer
     # with sudo (log out and log in again to apply group change)
     sudo usermod -a -G input $USER